All Products

 Scenarios

-NetACC is suitable for scenarios that involve high network overheads.
+NetACC is suitable for high-network-overhead scenarios.

 • Scenarios in which the packets per second (PPS) rate is high, especially scenarios in which a large number of small packets are sent and received.
 You can use NetACC to reduce CPU overheads and improve the system throughput in specific scenarios, such as when Redis processes requests.